paultongyoo/churn-model-evaluation-platform/README.md

 # Churn Prediction Model Evaluation Pipeline

-(For those evaluating this project for the [DataTalks.club MLOps Zoomcamp certification](https://datatalks.club/blog/mlops-zoomcamp.html), scroll down to the **"DataTalks.club MLOps Zoomcamp Evaluation Criteria" section** for abridged explanations of how this project sought to fulfill each criteria.)
+(For those evaluating this project for the [DataTalks.club MLOps Zoomcamp certification](https://datatalks.club/blog/mlops-zoomcamp.html), see the [**"DataTalks.club MLOps Zoomcamp Evaluation Criteria" section**](#datatalksclub-mlops-zoomcamp-evaluation-criteria) for abridged explanations of how this project sought to fulfill each criteria.)

 ## Problem Statement